 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-The hire brings in an executive with experience running large-scale local commerce and delivery businesses.
-At 7-Eleven, he most recently led Skipcart and last-mile operations as vice president, overseeing delivery and last-mile execution across one of the world’s largest convenience retail networks.
-Before that, he spent more than four years at DoorDash in senior P&L and operating roles, including as general manager of Caviar and Premium.
-Earlier in his career, he worked in Deloitte’s M&A strategy and operations practice.
+Rajkumar arrives from 7-Eleven, where he led Skipcart and last-mile operations as vice president of last mile.
+Before that, he spent more than four years at DoorDash in senior P&L and operating roles, most recently as general manager of Caviar and Premium.
+Earlier in his career, he was a senior manager in Deloitte’s M&A strategy and operations practice.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.